 - Biopsy of tissue from the lining of the pouch

-The endoscopic exam can also detect cuffitis — an inflammation of the connection created between the intestinal tissue and the anus.
-Cuffitis is a recurrence of the ulcerative colitis in the small amount of original tissue that remains in most people after the ileoanal anastomosis procedure.
+- Cuffitis, an inflammation of the connection created between the intestinal tissue and the anus.
+Cuffitis is a recurrence of the ulcerative colitis in the small amount of original colon tissue that remains in most people after the ileoanal anastomosis procedure.

-After diagnosis, additional testing may be needed to monitor the disease, its complications or the side effects of medications.
+After a diagnosis of pouchitis, you may need additional testing to monitor the disease, its complications or the side effects of medications.
 Some people may also be monitored for precancerous changes.